csprance/expresso/readme.md

 A compiled version of the plugin is [available for download](http://minifloppy.it/portfolio/expresso/).
 See what's new in the [changelog](http://github.com/fcamarlinghi/expresso/blob/master/changelog.md).
 Please note that only the **Exporter** panel is currently available in the repository.

 ### Building From Source
-You will need a recent version of NodeJS and NPM on Windows or Mac to build the plugin.
+You will need a recent version of Java, NodeJS and NPM on Windows or Mac to build the plugin.

 1. First [fork and/or clone](https://guides.github.com/activities/forking/) the repository.
 2. Install NPM dependencies using the `npm install` command.